 Insurance is one way that your LALC can protect itself from financial loss and is an important consideration for all LALCs.

 Insurance is sometimes required by law, or under the terms of a contract, and other times it is a choice for LALCs to consider.

-Insurance can also help to protect individuals involved in a LALC (for example, employees, volunteers), by reducing the individual's financial responsibility for losses or damages resulting from their activities for the LALC.

-Insurance allows your LALC to deal with particular risks that it can't afford, or avoid or minimise risks so they are carried by an insurance company.
+Insurance can also help to support individuals involved in a LALC (for example, employees, volunteers) where they could be held financially responsible for loss or damage resulting from their activities for the LALC.
+Insurance allows your LALC to deal with particular risks by transferring financial responsibility for the risk (or part of the risk) to an insurance company.

-When your LALC takes out insurance to cover it against certain risks, the insurance company agrees to take on the risk - that is, the insurance company agrees to be the one who will pay if things go wrong.
-However, the insurance company agrees to do this for a fee (usually called an insurance premium) and under certain terms and conditions which are outlined in the insurance policy.
+When your LALC buys insurance to cover it against certain risks, the insurance company agrees to take on the risk - that is, the insurance company agrees to be the one who will pay if things go wrong.
+However, the insurance company agrees to do this for a fee (usually called an insurance premium), and there will be terms, conditions and limitations on the insurance which are detailed in the insurance contract (usually called an insurance policy).